-*12-hour fast recommended.
+12-hour fast recommended.
 Water and black coffee are encouraged.

 The AIM Diabetes Support Group is available for those with diabetes, prediabetes, gestational diabetes and their caregivers.
 Topics include managing symptoms of diabetes, fatigue, pain, hyper/hypoglycemia, stress and difficult emotions; exercise and nutrition; medication usage; reading food labels and working more effectively with healthcare providers.
-The group meets at 5:30 p.m. on the second Monday in Jan.
-March, May, July, Sept. and Nov. in the Southwest Education Classroom at Capital Region's Southwest Campus.
+The group meets at 5:30 p.m. on the second Thursday each month (EXCEPT February which will be the third Thursday) in the Southwest Education Classroom at Capital Region's Southwest Campus.
 This group is free, and no registration is required.
 For more information, call 573.632.5593.
 To view upcoming dates, visit the calendar.

 The Cole County Health Department offers free diabetes education classes.
 Patients must have Medicaid only or no insurance to qualify for the classes, and they may live outside of Cole County.
 Call 573.636.2181 to schedule.